ricardo-jnunes/Java-SE-Course/INHERITANCE.md

  - super keyword to reference parent object
  - this keyword to reference same object

+  - The Object class is the ultimate parent of any other class in Java
+  - The Object class defines common, generic operations that all other Java classes inherit and reuse

 ####Initialization Summary
  - All code of class must be loaded into memory first
  -  It needs to be loaded only once per class